xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-subscription-upgrade.md

 > Notice:
 >
-> You cannot change your annual subscriptions back to the monthly ones.
+> You cannot change your annual subscription back to a monthly one.